Mobile Home Insurance in North Carolina

 Extreme Weather in North Carolina

-Hurricanes have caused the most damage in the past in North Carolina as far as extreme weather patterns are concerned, but with climate change, wildfires have definitely escalated.
-Tornadoes in the area are slightly above average, with the III reporting the state ranked ninth in 2019 with 50 sighted twisters (but no reported deaths).
+Hurricanes have caused the most damage in the past in North Carolina as far as extreme weather patterns are concerned, but with climate change, wildfires have escalated.
+Tornadoes in the area are slightly above average, with the III reporting the state ranked ninth in 2019 with 50 sighted tornadoes (but no reported deaths).

 Homeownership in North Carolina